An operational characterization of the notion of probability by algorithmic randomness and its applications: Further equivalence of the notions of independence on computable finite probability spaces

 \end{theorem}

 The proof of Theorem~\ref{gvL} is obtained by generalizing and elaborating the proof of van Lambalgen's Theorem given in Nies~\cite[Section 3.4]{N09}.
-The detail is given in the subsequent two subsections.
+The detail of the proof of Theorem~\ref{gvL} is given in the subsequent two subsections.
 Note that in Theorem~\ref{gvL}, the computability of $P_1$ is assumed while that of $P_2$ is not required.

 We have Theorem~\ref{cor_gvL} below based on Theorem~\ref{gvL}.
 Note that the computability of $P_n$ is not required in Theorem~\ref{cor_gvL}.

 \begin{theorem}[Generalization of van Lambalgen's Theorem II] Let $n\ge 2$.
 Let $\Omega_1,\dots,\Omega_n$ be alphabets, and let $P_1\in\PS(\Omega_1),\dots,P_n\in\PS(\Omega_n)$.
 For each $i=1,\dots,n$, let $\alpha_i\in\Omega_i^\infty$, and let $\beta_1,\dots,\beta_\ell$ be infinite sequences over an alphabet.
 Suppose that $P_1,\dots,P_{n-1}$ are computable.
 Then $\alpha_1\times\dots\times\alpha_n$ is Martin-L\"of $P_1\times\dots\times P_n$-random relative to $\beta_1,\dots,\beta_\ell$ if and only if for every $k=1,\dots,n$ it holds that $\alpha_k$ is Martin-L\"of $P_k$-random relative to $\alpha_{k+1},\dots, \alpha_n,\beta_1,\dots,\beta_\ell$. \end{theorem}